pdf-raku/PDF-raku/README.md

 $output-file.IO.spurt( $pdf-writer.write( :pdf($pdf-ast) ), :enc<latin1> );
 ```

-## Description

-This module performs the inverse operation to PDF::Grammar.
+Performs the inverse operation to PDF::Grammar.
 It reserializes a PDF AST back to an image;
 with rebuilt cross reference tables.